chvillap/Kaggle-Scripts/shelter_animal_outcomes/README.md

 Scripts for the "Shelter Animal Outcomes" competition at [Kaggle](https://www.kaggle.com/c/shelter-animal-outcomes).

-A Gradient Boosting algorithm was used to train the predictive model.
-It achieved a logarithmic loss of **0.73736** (top 20%) in the test set.
+The Gradient Boosting algorithm was used to train the predictive model.
+Helped by some feature engineering, it achieved a logarithmic loss of **0.73736** in the test set.

+I finished as top 20% in the leaderboard with this score.